fdw/rofimoji/README.md

 How often did you want to insert one of those Unicode emoji only to learn that there is no nice picker for Linux?
 Fear no more, this script uses the power of [rofi](https://github.com/DaveDavenport/rofi/) to present exactly the picker you always wanted.
 Insert the selected emoji directly, or copy it to the clipboard.
-And it can be extended to pick any weird character someone got into Unicode.
+And you can use it to pick any weird character someone got into Unicode, too.

 ## Usage
 1. Run `rofimoji.py`